-Educational Services the educational program elements to assist youth in the completion of secondary school resulting in the attainment of a high school diploma or its recognized equivalent.
-Proposal describes activities that assist youth prepare for and transition to training or post-secondary education.
-Proposal describes the education/ training programs, which can include occupational skills training, pre-apprenticeship, post-secondary bridge programs and/or post-secondary education.
-Proposal describes how the education/ training programs will lead to jobs with livable wages.
-Career Pathways Proposal describes the assessments to be used to measure youth success and justification for career choices/ success in education/ training.
-Proposal outlines the sector (s)/ industries that will be the focus of program services, and why these sectors were selected.
-Proposal describes strategies to assist youth to become aware of career pathways in these sectors.
-Work-Based Learning Proposal describes how youth will be connected to education that leads to a post-secondary degree or industry-recognized certification.
-Program details how career choices are linked to applicable work experience and how they are tied to in-demand industry sectors for the region.
-Proposal describes how youth will be provided with work-based learning opportunities.
-Proposal details how the organization will meet the 20% requirement of funds used for work experience.
-Work Readiness, Financial Literacy and Entrepreneurship Training Proposal describes the work readiness training program to be used outlining the curriculum, competencies, assessments and standards for completion.
-Training Proposal described the financial literacy education strategies used for youth and young adults.
-Youth Development Proposal outlines the strategies to introduce and engage youth and young adults in entrepreneurial skills.
-Youth Development Proposal describes the youth development strategies that will be integrated in the youth program.
-12 month follow-up Proposed methods of service delivery provide youth with opportunities to establish relationships with mentoring adults.
-Activities Proposal describes creative, innovative and successful methods to ensure communication with program participants after exit.

-The proposal demonstrates the relationship between proposed follow-up activities and post-exit performance measures.
+Co his Pr tra Pr tra Se e educational program elements to assist youth in the ompletion of secondary school resulting in the attainment of a gh school diploma or its recognized equivalent. roposal describes activities that assist youth prepare for and ansition to training or post-secondary education. roposal describes the education/ training programs, which can clude occupational skills training, pre-apprenticeship, post- econdary bridge programs and/or post-secondary education.
+Pr ind se ansition to training or post-secondary education. roposal describes the education/ training programs, which can clude occupational skills training, pre-apprenticeship, post- ind se clude occupational skills training, pre-apprenticeship, post- roposal describes how the education/ training programs will ad to jobs with livable wages. уо roposal describes the assessments to be used to measure buth success and justification for career choices/ success in ducation/ training. roposal outlines the sector (s)/ industries that will be the focus program sevices, and why these sectors were selected. roposal describes strategies to assist youth to become aware career pathways in these sectors. that roposal describes how youth will be connected to education at leads to a post-secondary degree or industry-recognized ertification.
+Pr wo rogram details how career choices are linked to applicable ork experience and how they are tied to in-demand industry ectors for the region. roposal describes how youth will be provided with work-based arning opportunities. roposal details how the organization will meet the 20% equirement of funds used for work experience.
+Financial Literacy and us roposal describes the work readiness training program to be sed outlining the curriculum, competencies, assessments and andards for completion.
+Pr roposal described the financial literacy education strategies sed for youth and young adults. roposal outlines the strategies to introduce and engage youth nd young adults in entrepreneurial skills.
+Pr roposal describes the youth development strategies that will e integrated in the youth program. roposed methods of service delivery provide youth with oportunities to establish relationships with mentoring adults.
+Activities Pr roposal describes creative, innovative and successful methods ensure communication with program participants after exit.
+L Tr he proposal demonstrates the relationship between proposed follow-up activities and post-exit performance measures.
 Budget/ Budget Narrative (15 points possible) Budget is reasonable and well-defined for collaborative service delivery.
 Budget Narrative justifies the need for all costs built into the line-item detail and the methodology used to derive each cost.